Prequel to Life is Strange, the BAFTA award-winning adventure game, Life is Strange: Before the Storm is exactly what the series needed.

 Feral Interactive was in charge of Before the Storm’s Mac version, and just as they did with Life is Strange, they delivered another great MacOS experience, even for those of us with a MacBook Pro.

-Life is Strange: Before the Storm for Mac was released just a few days ago, but the Windows version has been out for over a year.
-During that time, gamers praised it and critics welcomed it with generous scores:
+Life is Strange: Before the Storm for Mac was released in September 13, 2018, close to year after the Windows release of the game.
+Overall, gamers praised it and critics welcomed it with generous scores:

 Unlike the original Life is Strange, Before the Storm was developed by a different team, Deck Nine.
 On top of that, some felt a prequel was unnecessary and worried that a different studio could hurt the good name of the series.